Language Specification

 Tuples

-Tuples are similar to structs, but they are not constructed as you use them, and do not have Type names or field names.
+Tuples are similar to structs, but do not have field names.
 To use a Tuple, write one or more values inside regular parentheses ().

 player_position := (2,1)